 1. H&M skinny jeans.
 I didn’t discover these until my 4th pregnancy.
-They are AMAZING!
+These are the exact maternity jeans I had and they are AMAZING!
 Only $35 and they fit so well.
-You can fold the panel down pretty easily, but it’s not itchy at all either!
+You can fold the panel down pretty easily, but it’s not itchy to wear up high either!
 The size that fit me well at 20 weeks was pretty tight by 30 weeks, so you might consider 2 different sizes.

 2. Long tanks.
-I live in my black bodycon tank dresses from Forever 21 during pregnancy.
+I live in my black and gray bodycon tank dresses from Forever 21 during pregnancy.
 They’re not maternity.
-They cover your butt in leggings and are a layering staple for me.
+They cover your butt in leggings and are a capsule maternity wardrobe staple for me because you can layer them so easily.
+Once you have a legit bump, they look super cute!
 You could find maternity ones if you prefer.

 3. Tee-shirts.
 My preference is non-rouched for as long as possible, then rouched for the very end.
 Target’s new Isabel & Ingrid tee’s are super comfortable.
 I wore this non-rouched grey one for most of my second trimester.
 They have rouched (aka: shirred) too.